 Birth - 1 year (infant), 1 - 11 years (pediatric), 12 - 16 years (preschooler), 17 - 64 years (adult), 65 - Life Span (geriatric) EDUCATION

-- Bachelors degree in Business Management, Healthcare Administration, Finance, or similar is preferred
+- Bachelor's degree in Business Management, Healthcare Administration, Finance, or similar is required.

 - Minimum of three years hospital management experience required